peroks/model/README.md

 Instead of writing code to validate data, you can let **models validate themselves** based on their **property definition**.
-You just define the properties and constraints of each model in one single place, and then validate model instances throughout your application in a consistent, efficient and clear manner.
+You just define the properties and constraints of each model in **one single place**, and then validate model instances throughout your application in a consistent, efficient and clear manner.

-A model is similar to a database table, where each model property corresponds to a table column.
+Models are similar to **database tables**, where each **model property** corresponds to a **table column**.
 This project aims to automatically create database tables based on models in future versions.

 ## How to use